Free The Children’s WE Villages

 - It’s sustainable.
 Our goal is to reach a point where our partner communities don’t need our help any more.
 Instead, they have the training and tools to thrive for generations.
 In other words, we’re in the business of putting ourselves out of business.

-“In eight countries, WE Charity works alongside the men, women and children who every day strive to free themselves from poverty, exploitation, disease and thirst.
+“In nine countries, WE Charity works alongside the men, women and children who every day strive to free themselves from poverty, exploitation, disease and thirst.
 This effort is not charity.
 It is sustainability.
 It is freedom in action.
 It is WE Villages’ development model.”